MaHu4/FrauenLoop_flask_myFirstApp_finalProject/README.md

 ## Prerequisites

+Prerequisites
-- A GitHub account and a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) so you can commit stuff from the command line
-- Git installed in your machine so you can execute git commands
-- Python installed in your machine so you can execute Python commands and run Pyton scripts.
-Make sure you have version **3.6 or superior**.
+A GitHub account and a personal access token so you can commit stuff from the command line Git installed in your machine so you can execute git commands Python installed in your machine so you can execute Python commands and run Pyton scripts.
+Make sure you have version 3.6 or superior.
 You also need to use pip, can't remember if that needed to be installed separately.
-- A Google Maps API Key
-- Might be needed: A local installation of [Postgres](https://www.postgresql.org/download/): The instructions given here will allow you to connect to the DB hosted in Heroku, even when you are running locally.
+An Esri Maps API Key (You can get one here: https://developers.arcgis.com/javascript/latest/get-started/#2-get-an-api-key) Might be needed: A local installation of Postgres: The instructions given here will allow you to connect to the DB hosted in Heroku, even when you are running locally.
 Regardless, there are a few steps that may not work if you have no local Postgres installed.
-These are:
-  - the install of dependency `psycopg2` (you can workaround this one by installing `psycopg2-binary` instead)
-  - Connecting to the Heroku db by using `heroku pg:psql`.
-To ensure this step will work fine, try executing the command `psql` from your command line.
+These are: the install of dependency psycopg2 (you can workaround this one by installing psycopg2-binary instead) Connecting to the Heroku db by using heroku pg:psql.
+To ensure this step will work fine, try executing the command psql from your command line.
 If the command is found, even when you see some error in connection to server or similar, you are OK.
 Only if the command is not found / recognized, then you might need to install Postgres / add this to your PATH.

 ## Initializing the Project